isabakes/perspectives-on-el-salvador-2/index.md

 title: Home
 show-title: false
 ---
-# Welcome to Perpsectives on El Salvador,
-## a Digital Collection
+# Perpsectives on El Salvador, a Digital Collection

 "Perspectives on El Salvador" is an aspirational digital collection and project portfolio for Dr. Jessica Pauzsek's Archives in Action class.
 "Perspectives" attempts to create a new locus of Salvadoran and Salvadoran-American archival perspectives that mix being mediated and not mediated by outside forces -- namely, the U.S. government, as many Salvadoran objects are most easily accessible on U.S. government sites.
 This digital collection, which I hope to add to in the future, contains a variety of objects: multiple photography collections, poems by a radical Salvadoran poet, and a research essay closely analyzing a Salvadoran house decoration.
 These objects originate from the 1960s to the present day, as the 1960s marked a time of political turmoil and scapegoatism towards leftist or Marxist beliefs, and such political radicalism characterize El Salvador's modern government today.